When we think of agility competitions, our first thought is of dog agility.

 - Domestic cats are not pack animals like dogs, so train with affection, respect and patience.

-- Decipher your cat’s communication and connect with her.
+- Decipher your cat’s communication and connect with your pet.

-The odds are in your favor that at-home training will benefit you and your cat — if not in competitive winnings, in terms of endearment.
+The odds are in your favor that at-home training will benefit you and your cat — if not in cat agility competitions, then at least in terms of bonding.